Apple-iOS-Security

 Our Recommendations

-Remember: your phone doesn’t stop working when it stops receiving updates.
+Remember: your phone doesn’t stop working when it stops receiving major updates.
 It still makes calls, sends messages, and runs apps.
 But it becomes increasingly vulnerable to attack, and eventually apps will stop working.
 The question isn’t whether your old iPhone still works—it’s whether it’s still safe.